Six Men. All Health Coaches. And Loving it.

 Learning HOW to eat gave me a new perspective, even for a health junkie like myself and incredible physical results.
 I lost weight, felt a huge level of confidence on how to maintain the physique I have and I’m in total control without deprivation.

-I feel so good about myself and I want to help people’s lives be joyful and fruitful.
-Health Coach Institute is for sure somewhere to put the wind behind those sails.
+I feel so good about myself and I want to help people’s lives be joyful and fruitful. is for sure somewhere to put the wind behind those sails.

-Matt took the risk to do what he loves and feels great about being a male Health Coach in a predominantly women’s industry:
+Matt took the risk to do what he loves and feels great about being a male in a predominantly women’s industry:

 I was brought up around sports like football, swimming, tennis, golf and was always in good shape and active but nutrition and food was not a focus, I ate whatever.
 When I moved out of my family home I got into a more food-based side of things and it lead me to thinking more about my life and wanting to help others who were struggling with health.